 - Negatives: Horrible frequency response, horrible bass response.
 Basically designed to sound like a crap boombox for listening to mixes.
 Do not recommend this speaker for anything.

-- Bass Extension (-10dB): 75hz
+- Bass Extension (-10dB): 75Hz

-- Bass Extension (-3dB): 126hz
+- Bass Extension (-3dB): 126Hz

-- Tweeter: 1.4” soft dome
+- Driver: 7.1” woofer, 1.4” soft dome tweeter

 - Reviews, Comparisons and Sound Samples